Fundamental quantum limits for detecting ultrahigh frequency gravitational waves

-However, the saturation of channel limit is not clear yet.
-The limit for QFI could reached by two-mode squeezed vacuum (TMSV) state with ideal storage (no ancilla loss)) in the high-energy limit.{ For lossy ancilla channel, certain non-Gaussian states can be more resilient than TMSV, although states that saturate the limit under such conditions remain under investigation.
-The only thing clear is that entanglement with an ancilla channel is essential.
-Meanwhile, since the optimal state is still unknown, the optimal readout scheme thus remain undetermined.
-Thus, the channel limit is actually highly futuristic, such sensitivity level is hard to achieve in the short term.}
+This result, known as the \textit{channel limit}, sets the absolute bound for parameter estimation accuracy over all possible quantum states and measurement strategies {in detection system without internal squeezing}. { Meanwhile, Eq.~\ref{eq:sqz} indicates that the sensitivity of systems with internal squeezing is subject to a similar fundamental bound, with a simple substitution of $\varepsilon \to \varepsilon_b$.
+Thus, the channel limit in fact establishes an ultimate and unbreakable sensitivity bound for general detection systems. }Regardless of the measurement employed, surpassing this precision is fundamentally impossible.

-\subsection{Numerical Modeling of Sensitivity}
+However, the exact conditions required to saturate this limit remain unclear.
+In the ideal (lossless ancilla) high-energy limit, two-mode squeezed vacuum (TMSV) states can achieve the ECQFI.
+In realistic lossy ancilla channels, certain non-Gaussian states may offer greater robustness compared to TMSV states, although states that precisely saturate the ECQFI in practical conditions are still under active research.
+It is clear, however, that entanglement with an ancilla system is necessary to approach this bound.
+Given that neither the optimal state preparation nor the readout scheme is currently known, reaching this channel limit is presently viewed as highly futuristic and challenging to achieve in the near term.

-In this section, we provide a detailed explanation of each numerical sensitivity curve in Fig.\,1 of the main text, including a general illustration of basic concept and layout of each proposal, as well as a brief summary of the parameters and key procedures used in the numerical modeling of the sensitivity for each design.
+\section{Numerical Modeling of Sensitivity}

-\subsubsection{Linear Measurement}
+In this section, we explain the numerical sensitivity curves in Fig.\,1 of the main text, outlining each proposal’s concept, layout, and key parameters in numerical modeling.

-For the proposals mentioned in the main context, 3 of them are equipped with linear measurement as the measurement scheme.
-Among them, the performance of laser interferometer and levitating sphere is loss limited.
-At the same time, the EM cavity is not loss-limited due to it's not yet compatible to squeezing.
-In this part, we model the performance of individual proposals with linear measurement in detail.
+\subsection{Linear Measurement}

 \textbf{Laser interferometer:} The most established linear gravitational wave detection system is the ground-based laser interferometer.
 Among various high-frequency designs of interferometer, we focus on the L-shaped resonator (also known as Fox-Smith configuration)\cite{L-shaped}, which maintains a high antenna response at the arm's first optical resonance by folding the arm cavity.